-The original sensorimotor rhythm (SMR)/beta training approaches by Sterman and Lubar were aiming at achieving better regulatory function in first order.
+The original SMR/beta training approaches by Sterman and Lubar were aiming at achieving better regulatory function in first order.
 Sterman's SMR training was intended to achieve better regulation of motoric excitability.
-In its application to seizure control, the protocol was therefore invariant, independent of the locus of any seizure focus (Sterman, 2000).
+In its application to seizure control, the protocol was invariant, independent of the locus of any seizure focus (Sterman, 2000).
 The inhibits on the theta-band and high-beta band activity were intended to shore up the integrity of the rewards in the SMR-band.
-They were not thought to play any intrinsic training role in their own right when they were first instituted.
+They were not thought to play any intrinsic training role in their own right.

-In Sterman's original training of cats, there was no implication that a functional deficit was being targeted (Sterman et al., 1970).
-They were normal cats (or at least they were before they had electrodes implanted in their brains).
+In Sterman's original training of cats, there was no implication that a functional deficit was being targeted (Sterman et al, 1970).
+They were normal cats, or at least they were before they had electrodes implanted in their brains.
 The quality of their sleep improved by virtue of the training.
 The fact that the training effected control of chemically induced seizures was incidental to the original objective of the training, which was to investigate the effects on sleep (Sterman, 1976).
 In retrospect, this can be seen entirely in an optimum functioning frame.

-The addition of beta1 training by Lubar was aiming at improved cognitive function in Attention Deficit Hyperactivity Disorder (ADHD) (Lubar & Lubar, 1984).
+The addition of beta1 training by Lubar was aiming at improved cognitive function in ADHD (Lubar and Lubar, 1984).
 His training was the first to assign an EEG shaping role to the theta-band inhibition.
-However, as already indicated, the inhibit function was passive in that it placed no imperative demand upon the brain, but rather merely informed it of its status of ranging outside of the bounds of good performance.
+However, as already indicated, the inhibit function was passive in that it placed no imperative demand upon the brain but rather merely informed it of its status of ranging outside of the bounds of good performance.
 The categorical remedy was the restoration of better performance, but the remedy was not narrowly specified.

-The inhibit-based training was later augmented with quantitative electroencephalogram (QEEG)-based targeting, which shaped thinking more toward a deficit focus.
+The inhibit-based training was later augmented with QEEG-based targeting, which shaped thinking more toward a deficit focus.
 However, matters had not been fundamentally altered.
 The availability of the QEEG simply enlarged the parameter space in which an appropriate inhibit strategy was to be determined.
-The response of the brain was still discretionary; also, the reward strategy largely remained unaffected.
 And even when QEEG measurements were used to inform a strategy of low-level stimulation, whether optical, auditory, or electromagnetic, these stimulations likewise served mainly in the role of a provocation or a challenge, rather than as a specification of an imperative target for the training.

-The development path of the reward scheme in the Sterman/Lubar paradigm took a very different form at our hands.
+The development path of the reward scheme in the Sterman/Lubar paradigm took a very different form.
 The availability of video feedback facilitated the presentation of the full dynamics of the training band along with the threshold crossings.
-In addition to this being more engaging to the trainee, it turned out to be more informative for the brain as well.
-Trainees responded more quickly and more profoundly, particularly with the use of bipolar montage as opposed to referential placement.
-It was observed that some individuals were exquisitely sensitive to the particulars of the reward frequency, and that discovery introduced the concept of the Optimum Reward Frequency, or ORF, which has guided our work ever since.
-With each trainee, the effort was undertaken to optimize the reward, or target frequency.
+Inaddition to this being more engaging to the trainee, it turned out to be more informative for the brain as well.
+Trainees responded more quickly and more profoundly, particularly with the use of bipolar montage as opposed to referential placement.It was observed that some individuals were exquisitely sensitive to the particulars of the reward frequency, and that introduced the concept of the Optimum Reward Frequency, or ORF, which has guided our work ever since.
+With each trainee, the effort was undertaken to optimize the response frequency.